tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * [TensorFlow Playground](http://playground.tensorflow.org) is a website where users can train a neural network and visualize both the model creation process and the resulting predictions.

-* Take a moment to explain the layout of the page to the class.
+Take a moment to explain the layout of the page to the class.

-* Note the _play_ button in the top left corner of the page.
-Explain that clicking this starts training the network.
+* The _play_ button in the top left corner of the page, starts training the network.

   ![tf_play.png](Images/tf_play.png)

-* In the same row as the play button, there are dropdowns for **Learning Rate**; **Activation Function**; **Regularization**; etc. These options affect how quickly a network learns and influences the goodness of its predictions.
+* In the same row as the play button, there are dropdowns for **Learning Rate**, **Activation Function**, **Regularization**, etc. These options affect how quickly a network learns and influences the goodness of its predictions.

 * **Problem Type** is also on this row, and allows us to select whether we want the neural net to solve a regression or classification problem.
 We will demonstrate a classification problem for now.

-* Below this row are headings for **Data**; **Features**; **Hidden Layers**; and **Output**.
+* Below this row are headings for **Data**, **Features**, **Hidden Layers**, and **Output**.

 * Under **Data**, we can select the data set on which to train the model.
 The options are two-dimensional data, which are easy to visualize.
 The two blobs in the bottom left are selected for this demo.

   ![two_blobs.png](Images/two_blobs.png)

 * The **Features** section allows the user to specify properties to look for in the input data and is also the input layer of neurons in the network.
 Each additional neuron that we add in this layer represents another feature of the data.
-We have three inputs for this demo to illustrate the movies' example.
+We have three inputs for this demo.

   ![Neuron's features](Images/neuron_features.png)